 - Letgo: Another popular app for selling almost anything with millions of users.
 It’s great for reaching a wide audience and even has a “Free Stuff” section for donating items.

-- Facebook Marketplace: With over two billion users it’s no wonder that Facebook is a great option to find someone locally to buy your furniture or used items.
-We decided to put it in this third spot over Craigslist (though this is still an option depending on where you are).
-The new marketplace feature makes it easy to list an item with a picture and description and puts it in front of other users in your area on the marketplace.
+- Facebook Marketplace: With over two billion users, it’s no wonder Facebook is a great option to find a local buyer for your used items.
+Of late, it has taken the place of Craigslist for many.
+The new Marketplace feature makes it easy to list an item with a picture and description, and puts it in front of other users in your area on the marketplace.

 - AptDeco: If you’re located in the Metro NYC area, AptDeco is a great option to sell your furniture (and maybe furnish your new place in the city).
 AptDeco handles pickup, delivery and payment processing for your items.

-If you have large appliances in your home that simply have no place in an apartment, take a look at our article on what to do if this situation arises.
+If you have large appliances that simply have no place in an apartment, take a look at our article on what to do if this situation arises.

 The Salvation Army and local Goodwill stores are great options to donate furniture and various other items around your home.
 Both organizations will even schedule pick-up and delivery of your items back to their location.
 Take a look at our blog post on this exact topic.
 Some moving companies will also offer specific boxes for items to be donated.
 Pro tip: Be sure to keep those receipts if you donate to Goodwill or the Salvation Army come April for tax write-offs!

 If you’re ready to simply throw away certain items, certain moving companies will offer a disposal service but this comes at an additional cost.
 If you’re moving from a condo or another apartment building, it’s best to ask the management on how to get rid of certain large items.
 Different cities also have different rules for when large trash items can be left on the street.
 Avoid a potential fine and do some research on your local laws when looking to get rid of large furniture items.